fullcalendar/fullcalendar-docs/_docs-v4/event-source/eventSourceSuccess.md

 function( *rawEvents*, *xhr* )
 </div>

 Will receive two arguments, the raw event array and an [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) if applicable.
 Cannot modify the response.
-Use [eventDataTransform](eventDataTransform) instead.
+Use [eventRootDataTransform](eventRootDataTransform) instead.